ExzoZbta/CPSC-334/module2/README.md

 Reading in another source of input besides the button:

 - I started by reading the values of the button pressing.
 Pretty simple…until I attempted to read the values of the switch flicking.
 My initial approach to reading in serial events apparently could only account for one source of serial data at a time.
-It took me a painful amount of time to determine a solution.

 Reading in the joystick values:

 - I technically never really solved my problem since my final idea did not require me to find a solution, but I was trying to figure out a way for the user to draw on the canvas with the joystick.
 Regardless of what I did, the joystick ‘cursor’ would always return to its default position.
 For example, if I moved the joystick to x value 100 and y value 2000, the joystick would instantly return to x value 2800 and y value 2800 as soon as I let go of it.
 I couldn’t work out a solution so I decided to abandon the idea I had for that functionality.
-I also realized I was using the joystick in the wrong orientation, resulting in my values constantly looking flipped when they were relatively normal.

 —